Intended Audience: Students

 When participating in an online classroom or turning in an audio or video task, students may experience problems with the sound.
 Generally, these difficulties arise due to the microphone settings on their computer.
 To address this concern, please adhere to the instructions provided below.

-- First, make sure you are not muted on your device volume settings.
-If you are using a headset, make sure the mute switch on the cord (if present) is off.
-If it is, turn it on and try again.
+- First, check your device's volume settings and make sure you are not muted.
+If you're using a headset, ensure that the mute switch on the cord (if any) is off.
+If it's on, turn it off and try again.

 - Begin by opening Chrome.

 - Next, tap More (three vertical ellipse, top right corner) and then select Settings.

 - Then tap Site Settings under “Privacy an security.”

 - Next, select Microphone and turn “Ask before accessing” on.

 - At this point, you can also remove an existing exception or permission to the right of the site by tapping the delete icon (trash can).
 If you're using a Chrome device at school, your network administrator may need to adjust the camera and microphone settings for you.
 For MacOS Mojave users, if your camera or microphone isn't on in your system preferences, Chrome may prompt you for permission to use them.
 To allow Chrome to use your camera or microphone, follow these steps:

 - In the dialogue, select Open preferences.